atet/char/README.md

 Issue | Solution
 --- | ---
-**"Pasting in Word adds a new line after the emoji"** | Can't do anything on my end about how Word pastes from HTML ([learn more here](https://superuser.com/questions/1482943/how-to-paste-from-notepad-into-word-without-getting-extra-line-breaks-after-ever#:~:text=The%20reason%20why%20MS%20Word%20displays%20the%20line%20feeds%20from%20your%20pasted%20text%20as%20paragraph%20endings%20is%20that%20they%20are%20encoded%20as%20CR%20LF%20(%22Carriage%20return%22%2C%20%22Line%20feed%22).)), you'll just have to press backspace
+**"Pasting in Word adds a new line after the symbol/emoji."** | Can't do anything on my end about how Word pastes from HTML ([learn more here](https://superuser.com/questions/1482943/how-to-paste-from-notepad-into-word-without-getting-extra-line-breaks-after-ever#:~:text=The%20reason%20why%20MS%20Word%20displays%20the%20line%20feeds%20from%20your%20pasted%20text%20as%20paragraph%20endings%20is%20that%20they%20are%20encoded%20as%20CR%20LF%20(%22Carriage%20return%22%2C%20%22Line%20feed%22).)), you'll just have to press backspace
+**"The symbols/emoji aren't lining up with each other."** | These characters may not be monospaced, therefore you may not get perfect alignment
-**"Are emoji and other symbols copyrighted?"** | There are various interpretations on this subject so ***use these at your own risk***
+**"Are these symbols/emoji copyrighted?"** | There are various interpretations on this subject so ***use these at your own risk***

 [Back to Top](#table-of-contents)